The mufflers that come on the 2017 - 21 EXC's and FE's are indeed, totally different than the mufflers that came on the 2012-16 models.

 And the 2020 muffler’s are totally new, so the 2020 end caps won’t fit the 2017-19 bikes.

-In 2020 the Husky and KTM mufflers are the same on the FE , the EXC-F and XCF-W bikes, so the same end caps works on all, which is nice
+In 2020 the Husky and KTM started making the mufflers the same on the FE , the EXC-F and XCF-W bikes, so the same end caps works on all, which is nice

 So let's answer one of the biggest questions we get asked all the time…